zevhr/medaltv-wrapper/readme.md

     await mtv.newestClips({
         apikey: '',
         uid: 'the users id (NOT THEIR USERNAME), see above.',
-        limit: 'how many clip objects you want returned.'
+        limit: 'how many clip objects you want returned.',
+        offset: 'how many objects to skip'
     })
 }
 ```